e2b-dev/awesome-ai-agents/README.md

 ## [Aider](https://github.com/paul-gauthier/aider)

-Aider is a command line tool that lets you pair program with GPT-3.5/GPT-4, to edit code stored in your local git repository.
-You can start a new project or work with an existing repo.
-And you can fluidly switch back and forth between the aider chat where you ask GPT to edit the code and your own editor to make changes yourself.
-Aider makes sure edits from you and GPT are committed to git with sensible commit messages.
-Aider is unique in that it works well with pre-existing, larger codebases.
+A command line tool that lets you pair your program with GPT-3.5/GPT-4, to edit code stored in your local git repository

 <details>

+### Description
+- Aider is a command line tool that lets you pair program with GPT-3.5/GPT-4, to edit code stored in your local git repository
+- You can start a new project or work with an existing repo.
+And you can fluidly switch back and forth between the aider chat where you ask GPT to edit the code and your own editor to make changes yourself
+- Aider makes sure edits from you and GPT are committed to git with sensible commit messages.
+Aider is unique in that it works well with pre-existing, larger codebases

 ### Links
 - [Website](https://aider.chat/)